muxync/pelican-blog/content/pages/about.md

   * Automation (GitLab CI/CD)
   * Embedded Hardware (CircuitPython/Raspberry Pi)

+This site code will remain free under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) and the content under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0).

 If this content proves useful for you please consider making a donation to the charity of your choice.
-This site will remain free under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 Happy hacking!